 If this question is asked later in the interview, your answer can be simpler, because you will already have given an intro statement.

-If you’ve already worked out an awesome “Tell me about yourself” answer, you’re halfway there: prune that one down just a little, add some information about your sincere passion for the role and how it’s the right next step for you, and express your well-informed admiration for the company.
+If you’ve already worked out an awesome “Tell me about yourself” answer, you’re halfway there: add some information about your sincere passion for the role and how it’s the right next step for you, and express your well-informed admiration for the company.
 Voila!
 Now you have a great answer to “Why are you interested” as an opening question.